-- Many students will use the wrong scale on the protractor when they measure angles or draw angles of a specific size.
-Here are two strategies for helping them: - You might display a large scale copy of the protractors in the last section of the exposition on page 46 of the student text.
-Circle or highlight 0° and 60° on the appropriate scales. - You could have students practice measuring angles using the single-scale protractors from the Paper Protractors BLM.
-When students are proficient with those, have them use a double-scale protractor with the outside scale and the inside scale each highlighted in a different colour. - Make sure that students line up an angle arm with the zero lines and not with the bottom of the protractor.
+• Many students will use the wrong scale on the protractor when they measure angles or draw angles of a specific size.
+Here are two strategies for helping them:

+- You might display a large scale copy of the protractors in the last section of the exposition on page 46 of the student text.
+Circle or highlight 0° and 60° on the appropriate scales.

+- You could have students practice measuring angles using the single-scale protractors from the Paper Protractors BLM.
+When students are proficient with those, have them use a double-scale protractor with the outside scale and the inside scale each highlighted in a different colour.

+• Make sure that students line up an angle arm with the zero lines and not with the bottom of the protractor.

-Suggested assessment questions from Fractising and Applying Question 1 to see if students can read the measure of an angle from a protractor Question 2 on 2 to see if students understand how to use a protractor to measure an angle Question 5 Question 5 to see if students can use a protractor to draw an angle of a given size Question 7 to see if students can solve a mathematical problem about angle measurements ii) Angle D is $\frac{1}{12}$ of a whole turn; angle E is $\frac{1}{8}$ of a whole turn; angle F is $\frac{1}{6}$ of a whole turn.
+00 Question 1 to see if students can read the measure of an angle from a protractor Question 2 to see if students understand how to use a protractor to measure an angle Question 5 to see if students can use a protractor to draw an angle of a given size Question 7 to see if students can solve a mathematical problem about angle measurements